rhinoswirl/webostv-research/development/dial.md

 # Receiving DIAL/SSDP

-DIAL allows launching a TV app using your phone.
+DIAL/SSDP allows launching a TV app using your phone.
 It is possible to configure a user-developed application to accept [DIAL](https://en.wikipedia.org/wiki/Discovery_and_Launch) start requests.

-SSDP is advertised on 36866.

 To register an app for DIAL, add the following contents to your app's `appInfo.json`: